-Lonza is a company that designs develops and manufactures a wide range of dosage forms for the pharmaceutical consumer health and nutrition industries We currently have more than customers in over countries In the APAC region we operate from eight sites in Sydney Hong Kong Mumbai Bangkok Jakarta Suzhou Delhi and Sagamihara
+Lonza is a company that designs, develops and manufactures a wide range of dosage forms for the pharmaceutical, consumer health and nutrition industries.
+We currently have more than 4,000 customers in over 100 countries.
+In the APAC region, we operate from eight sites in Sydney, Hong Kong, Mumbai, Bangkok, Jakarta, Suzhou, Delhi and Sagamihara.

 I joined Lonza in January 2018 as the commercial director for the organisation’s Capsule Delivery Solutions team.
 In July 2019, I became Head of Sales in the Asia Pacific region for our innovative capsules in the Capsule Delivery Solutions portfolio.
 Then in early April 2020, I assumed responsibility for the APAC business as head of Lonza’s newly formed business unit for Capsules & Health Ingredients.
 I’m also currently Lonza’s Managing Director for India.